August 5 – 9 2026

-BACH Partita in E major for Solo Violin
+BACH Partita in E Major for Solo Violin

 BACH Sonata in E Minor for Flute & Basso continuo